abni/noda15-workshop/README.md

 # Technology:
 - D3js and C3
 - Google Spreadsheet (you will need a Google account)
-- We *might* need a server.
+- We could use a server.
 In that case we can spin up a simple HTTP-server: `python -m SimpleHTTPServer 8080`